kwame-mintah/notes-md/learning-paths/machine-learning/06-feature-engineering.md

 ## Scaling
 ### Feature scaling

-The process of transforming the numerical features of a dataset into a standardized range.
+The process of transforming the numerical features of a dataset into a standardised range.
 It involves bringing all the features to a similar scale, so that no single feature dominates the learning algorithm.
 By scaling the features, we can ensure that they contribute equally to the model’s performance.

 ### MinMax scaling